yunarch/config-web/README.md

 ```

 > [!IMPORTANT]
-> We disable the `organizeImports` options as we want that to be manage by the linter configuration that we offer. feel free to enable it if you prefer to use Biome for these tasks.
-Remember to disable it on the configuration for the ESlinter if you use it.
+> We disable the `organizeImports` options as we want that to be manage by the linter configuration that we offer. feel free to enable it if you prefer to use Biome for these tasks. **Remember to disable it on ESlint configuration** if you use it.

 > Enable [vcs.useIgnoreFile](https://biomejs.dev/guides/integrate-in-vcs/#use-the-ignore-file), to allow Biome to ignore all the files and directories listed in your VCS ignore file.